-This time I found cut outs of a poinsettias and also a Christmas tree ornament.
+This time I found cut-outs of poinsettias and also a Christmas tree ornament.
 Both of them just jumped right into my basket before I knew it.
 It’s crazy how that happens. *wink* I always stalk the Dollar General and The Dollar Tree Stores around holidays for felt decor.
 So quick and easy to create cute signs with very little effort.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.